Tag Archives: depravity

 Bible Gleanings is a widely-read weekend devotional column, written for the Murray Ledger & Times in Calloway County, Kentucky.

 Brandon is the founder and main contributor to Brandon’s Desk, the blog with biblical resources from his ministry.
-He is proud to be the pastor of the family of believers at Locust Grove Baptist Church in Murray, Kentucky.
+He pastored the family of believers at Locust Grove Baptist Church in Murray, Kentucky for six years.
 He and his wife Dakota live there with their three dogs, Susie (Jack Russell), Aries (English Shepherd), and Dot (Bluetick Beagle).

 Brandon is the founder and main contributor to Brandon’s Desk, the blog with biblical resources from his ministry.
-He is proud to be the pastor of the family of believers at Locust Grove Baptist Church in Murray, Kentucky.
+He pastored the family of believers at Locust Grove Baptist Church in Murray, Kentucky for six years.
 He and his wife Dakota live there with their three dogs, Susie (Jack Russell), Aries (English Shepherd), and Dot (Bluetick Beagle).

 Those Jesus Never Knew (Matt.
 7:21-23)

-The following message was delivered at Ohio Valley Baptist Church on the 12th day of October 2014:
+The following message was delivered at Ohio Valley Baptist Church on the 12th day of October 2014:ย

 John Giles, Convict

 Alcatraz Island in the San Francisco Bay was home to the former federal prison of Alcatraz.
-This prison was in operation from the mid-1930s until the mid-1960s as our nation’s leading federal prison.
-It housed only the most dangerous criminals like Al Capone, George R. “Machine Gun” Kelly, and many others.
-Alcatraz was considered an inescapable prison—though 6 inmates attempting escape were never located.
+This prison was in operation from the mid-1930s until the mid-1960s as our nationโ€™s leading federal prison.
+It housed only the most dangerous criminals like Al Capone, George R. โ€œMachine Gunโ€ Kelly, and many others.ย Alcatraz was considered an inescapable prisonโ€”though 6 inmates attempting escape were never located.
 Prison records recorded them as drowned in the bay.
 Others dispute that claim saying they made it to freedom.

 The US Army used to send laundry to Alcatraz to be washed.
 John Giles was an inmate who worked at the loading dock where the laundry was delivered.
-He was sneaky—piece by piece, he was able to steal over time a complete army uniform.
-Then on July 31, 1945, he merely dressed in the uniform and walked aboard an army boat, pretending to be an army officer.
+He was sneakyโ€”piece by piece, he was able to steal over time a complete army uniform.ย Then on July 31, 1945, he merely dressed in the uniform and walked aboard an army boat, pretending to be an army officer.
 However, the boat was not headed for San Francisco as Giles expected, as he stepped off the boat on Angel Island, where Fort McDowell was, which was a major processing location for troops during WWII.
 He was arrested immediately.

-He may have fooled the officers on the boat for awhile, but he couldn’t pull of the impersonation forever.
-He may have worn the uniform of an army officer, but on the inside he was still John Giles—criminal, convict.
+He may have fooled the officers on the boat for awhile, but he couldnโ€™t pull of the impersonation forever.
+He may have worn the uniform of an army officer, but on the inside he was still John Gilesโ€”criminal, convict.

 One of the most sobering truths in all of Scripture is that not everyone who professes to be a Christian is truly a Christian.
 That there are some people wearing Christian uniforms on the outside, but are in reality unregenerate, unsaved sinners on the inside.
-They may fool people for a time, but they will not fool the Lord who knows His own.
-This theme runs throughout all of Scripture, but in Matthew’s gospel (which we are looking at today), there are some very powerful descriptions:
+They may fool people for a time, but they will not fool the Lord who knows His own.ย This theme runs throughout all of Scripture, but in Matthewโ€™s gospel (which we are looking at today), there are some very powerful descriptions:

 John the Baptist to the face of the Pharisees and Sadducees:

-“His winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the barn, but the chaff he will burn with unquenchable fire” (Matt.
+โ€œHis winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the barn, but the chaff he will burn with unquenchable fireโ€ย (Matt.
 3:12).

 A winnowing fork was a tool used to separate wheat from chaff, by throwing it into the air so the heavier grain/wheat can fall back on the ground . . .
 And the chaff which would only be on the surface, would be separated from the wheat and the farmers would gather the wheat into their barns, but burn the chaff because it was useless.
 One day Jesus Christ is going to clear out His threshing floor.
-He is going to gather into His arms the saved, the elect of God, but there are going to be those who were only on the surface but appeared to be part of the wheat—and they are the unbelievers and according to 2 Thess.
-1:9, . ..“They will suffer the punishment of eternal destruction, away from the presence of the Lord and from the glory of his might.”
+He is going to gather into His arms the saved, the elect of God, but there are going to be those who were only on the surface but appeared to be part of the wheatโ€”and they are the unbelievers and according to 2 Thess.
+1:9, . ..โ€œThey will suffer the punishment of eternal destruction, away from the presence of the Lord and from the glory of his might.โ€

 Jesus in the parable of the weeds:

-“He answered, “The one who sows the good seed is the Son of Man.
+โ€œHe answered, โ€œThe one who sows the good seed is the Son of Man.
 The field is the world, and the good seed is the sons of the kingdom.
 The weeds are the sons of the evil one, and the enemy who sowed them is the devil.
 The harvest is the end of the age, and the reapers are angels.
 Just as the weeds are gathered and burned with fire, so will it be at the end of the age.
 The Son of Man will send his angels, and they will gather out of his kingdom all causes of sin and all law-breakers, and throw them into the fiery furnace.
-In that place there will be weeping and gnashing of teeth” (Matt.
+In that place there will be weeping and gnashing of teethโ€ (Matt.
 13:37-42).

 What do you do with weeds in a garden?
-You take them out because they don’t belong—they contribute nothing, they are of no value to the rest of the garden, they may grow together, but the fruits and vegetables are the real thing.
-Back in 13:30, Jesus said that both grow together.
-There are those who profess faith in Christ, appear to be Christians but because they never had a personal relationship with Jesus Christ and were truly justified by faith—they will not go to heaven, but to hell forever, and they will be surprised to find that out.
-These are those described by Matthew as those Jesus never knew, and we are going to look at this text together this morning.
+You take them out because they donโ€™t belongโ€”they contribute nothing, they are of no value to the rest of the garden, they may grow together, but the fruits and vegetables are the real thing.
+Back in 13:30, Jesus said that both grow together.ย There are those who profess faith in Christ, appear to be Christians but because they never had a personal relationship with Jesus Christ and were truly justified by faithโ€”they will not go to heaven, but to hell forever, and they will be surprised to find that out.
+These are those described by Matthew as those Jesus never knew,ย and we are going to look at this text together this morning.

 The Text: Matthew 7:21-23, ESV

-21 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-22 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-23 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
+21 โ€œNot everyone who says to me, โ€˜Lord, Lord,โ€™ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+22 On that day many will say to me, โ€˜Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?โ€™ 23 And then will I declare to them, โ€˜I never knew you; depart from me, you workers of lawlessness.โ€™

 I. They Professed Him (v.
 21)

-The first thing to notice is Jesus’ introduction to this passage where He talks about the profession of these people: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven.”
-Jesus points out a limitation on those who say to Him, “Lord, Lord.”
-In Jesus’ time, “Lord, Lord” would have been a title of immense respect (like “revered teacher”).
-There may be those who say “Lord, Lord,” who proclaim His name, who highly respect Him, that will enter the kingdom of heaven—but according to Jesus, “Not everyone who says to [Him], ‘Lord, Lord,’ will enter the kingdom of heaven.”
-He tells His audience that there is a restriction from heaven, to some who use that title.
+The first thing to notice is Jesusโ€™ introduction to this passage where He talks about the profession of these people: โ€œNot everyone who says to me, โ€˜Lord, Lord,โ€™ will enter the kingdom of heaven.โ€ย Jesus points out aย limitation on those who say to Him, โ€œLord, Lord.โ€ In Jesusโ€™ time, โ€œLord, Lordโ€ would have been a title of immense respect (like โ€œrevered teacherโ€).ย There may be those who say โ€œLord, Lord,โ€ who proclaim His name, who highly respect Him, that will enter the kingdom of heavenโ€”but according to Jesus, โ€œNot everyone who says to [Him], โ€˜Lord, Lord,โ€™ will enter the kingdom of heaven.โ€ He tells His audience that there is a restriction from heaven, to some who use that title.

-But Jesus’ point is not in the use or misuse of His name/title.
-Indeed, we are to respect His name and boldly proclaim it; the foremost problem is not the use of the title, ‘Lord, Lord,’ but the fact that the people Jesus is describing leave it at just that—it is only a profession of His name.
+But Jesusโ€™ point is not in the use or misuse of His name/title.
+Indeed, we are to respect His name and boldly proclaim it; the foremost problem is not the use of the title, โ€˜Lord, Lord,โ€™ but the fact that the people Jesus is describing leave it at just thatโ€”it is only a profession of His name.
 The problem is claiming His name (as they do three times), but not living His way.
 They simply say in contrast to those who do the will of God (v.
-21b).
-According to Jesus, these who simply profess faith “will not enter into the kingdom of heaven.”
-This means they are not going to be born again through profession of faith, and they will be denied entrance into God’s heaven because they never truly believed—it was only a profession; it wasn’t transformation.
-It becomes clear as you study this passage, that these people were never truly saved; These are not Christians who lost their salvation—that’s an impossibility.
+21b).ย According to Jesus, these who simply profess faith โ€œwill not enter into the kingdom of heaven.โ€ This means they are not going to be born again through profession of faith, and they will be denied entrance into Godโ€™s heaven because they never truly believedโ€”it was only a profession; it wasnโ€™t transformation.ย It becomes clear as you study this passage, that these people were never truly saved; These are not Christians who lost their salvationโ€”thatโ€™s an impossibility.

-The important thing to notice is the contrast Jesus makes between those who “say” and those who “do” here in v.
-21. “Not everyone who says to me ‘Lord, Lord’ will enter into the kingdom of heaven, but the one who does the will of my Father who is in heaven.”
-In contrast to the one who professes faith, Jesus says that the only person that will enter “the kingdom of heaven” is “the one who does the will of my Father who is in heaven.”
+The important thing to notice is the contrast Jesus makes between those who โ€œsayโ€ and those who โ€œdoโ€ here in v.
+21. โ€œNot everyone who says to me โ€˜Lord, Lordโ€™ will enter into the kingdom of heaven, but the one who does the will of my Father who is in heaven.โ€ In contrast to the one who professes faith, Jesus says that the only person that will enter โ€œthe kingdom of heavenโ€ is โ€œthe one who does the will of my Father who is in heaven.โ€

 If doing the will “of [the] Father” is what was lacking in those who professed faith, and it is required of those who go to heaven, then what does Jesus mean by doing God’s will?
 I believe Jesus’ meaning here is two-fold, but inseparable:

-A. It is God’s Will for You to be Saved.
+A. It is Godโ€™s Will for You to be Saved.

 Jesus is talking about salvation in this passage.
 Salvation is needed to go to heaven, after we die.
-And while not everyone will receive salvation because of rejection of God, it is still God’s desire for all to be saved:
+And while not everyone will receive salvation because of rejection of God, it isย stillย God’s desire for all to be saved:

-“As I live, declares the Lord GOD, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live; turn back, turn back from your evil ways, for why will you die, O house of Israel?”
-(Ezek.
+โ€œAs I live, declares the Lord GOD, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live; turn back, turn back from your evil ways, for why will you die, O house of Israel?โ€ (Ezek.
 33:11)

-“The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance” (2 Peter 3:9).
+โ€œThe Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentanceโ€ (2 Peter 3:9).

-B. It is God’s Will for You to Do God’s Will.
+B. It is Godโ€™s Will for You to Do Godโ€™s Will.

 But inseparable from salvation, if we are truly saved, our changed lives will be the sure result.
 Following salvation should be the desire to do God’s will and carry out His commands.
 Paul writes,

-“ . . . work out your own salvation with fear and trembling” (Phil.
-2:12), but in that same text says “it is God who works in you . . .”
+โ€œ . . . work out your own salvation with fear and tremblingโ€ (Phil.
+2:12), but in that same text says โ€œit is God who works in you . . .โ€

 A changed life, and living by God’s will is the outworking that we have truly been saved.

-“For this is the will of God, your sanctification” (1 Thess.
+โ€œFor this is the will of God, your sanctificationโ€ (1 Thess.
 4:3)

 Sanctification involves growing in the faith, being delivered daily from the presence of sin.
-It is God’s will for us to continue in the faith (Col. 1:23), and our lives had better show evidence of our repentance and faith, or we never had repentance and faith.
+It is God’s will for us to continue in the faith (Col. 1:23), and our lives had better show evidence of our repentance and faith, orย we never had repentance and faith.

-Doing God’s will involves living by His principles, obeying His commandments, serving Him faithfully.
-Something doesn’t make sense when our actions deny our beliefs.
+Doing Godโ€™s will involves living by His principles, obeying His commandments, serving Him faithfully.ย Something doesnโ€™t make sense when our actions deny our beliefs.

-Thomas Linacre was physician to King Henry VII and Henry VIII of England.
+Thomas Linacre was physician to King Henry VIIย and Henry VIIIย of England.
 Late in his life, Thomas studied to be a priest and was given a copy of the four Gospels to read for the first time.
-Thomas lived through the darkest of the church’s dark hours under the rule of Pope Alexander 6th, who shamed Christianity with his murder, corruption, incest, and bribery.
-Reading the Gospels for himself, Thomas was amazed and troubled: “Either these are not the Gospels,” he said, “or we are not Christians.”
+Thomas lived through the darkest of the churchโ€™s dark hours under the rule of Pope Alexander 6th, who shamed Christianity with his murder, corruption, incest, and bribery.
+Reading the Gospels for himself, Thomas was amazed and troubled: โ€œEither these are not the Gospels,โ€ he said, โ€œor we are not Christians.โ€

-Our lives must demonstrate true belief in Christ—or we do not have true belief.
+Our lives must demonstrate true belief in Christโ€”or we do not have true belief.

 Does your life reflect what you say you believe?
 Your behavior is a reflection of what you truly believe.
-If it doesn’t there’s a problem—either you’re not saved, or you’re not being obedient to Christ.
-If you’re not saved, you can be—by repenting of your sins and turning to Jesus; placing total faith in His finished work on your behalf.
-If you’re not being obedient to Christ and doing God’s will—God can give you the strength to.
+If it doesnโ€™t thereโ€™s a problemโ€”either youโ€™re not saved, or youโ€™re not being obedient to Christ.
+If youโ€™re not saved, you can beโ€”by repenting of your sins and turning to Jesus; placing total faith in His finished work on your behalf.ย If youโ€™re not being obedient to Christ and doing Godโ€™s willโ€”God can give you the strength to.
 You just need to surrender completely to Him.
-Whatever is stopping you from living out the faith you say you believe—it will be worth it when you get it out of the way so you can fully surrender to God.
+Whatever is stopping you from living out the faith you say you believeโ€”it will be worth it when you get it out of the way so you can fully surrender to God.

 II.
 They Defend Themselves (v.
 22)

-Not only did they profess Christ, but the second thing to notice here is how they defend themselves: “On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’”
-(7:22).
+Not only did they profess Christ, but the second thing to notice here is how they defend themselves: โ€œOn that day many will say to me, โ€˜Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?โ€™โ€ (7:22).

-A. “The Day of the LORD.”
+A. โ€œThe Day of the LORD.โ€

-Jesus says, “On that day.”
-What day?
-He is talking about the Day of the Lord, when all will stand before God in final judgment, where He will separate the wheat from the chaff—and will gather into Him His church, and the unsaved will depart into everlasting fire . . . where He will separate the weeds from the good seeds, where He will separate the believers from the non-believers.
+Jesus says, โ€œOn that day.โ€ What day?
+He is talking about the Day of the Lord, when all will stand before God in final judgment, where He will separate the wheat from the chaffโ€”and will gather into Him His church, and the unsaved will depart into everlasting fire . . . where He will separate the weeds from the good seeds, where He will separate the believers from the non-believers.

 The Old Testament referenced it:

-“Alas for the day!
-For the day of the LORD is near, and as destruction from the Almighty it comes” (Joel 1:13).
+โ€œAlas for the day!
+For the day of the LORD is near, and as destruction from the Almighty it comesโ€ (Joel 1:13).

-“They shall be mine, says the LORD of hosts, in the day when I make up my treasured possession, and I will spare them as a man spares his son who serves him.
-Then once more you shall see the distinction between the righteous and the wicked, between one who serves God and one who does not serve him” (Malachi 3:17-18).
+โ€œThey shall be mine, says the LORD of hosts, in the day when I make up my treasured possession, and I will spare them as a man spares his son who serves him.
+Then once more you shall see the distinction between the righteous and the wicked, between one who serves God and one who does not serve himโ€ (Malachi 3:17-18).

 Also, Jesus and the New Testament writers warn of it:

-“I tell you, on the day of judgment people will give account for every careless word they speak, for by your words you will be justified, and by your words you will be condemned” (Matt.
+โ€œI tell you, on the day of judgment people will give account for every careless word they speak, for by your words you will be justified, and by your words you will be condemnedโ€ (Matt.
 12:36-37).

-“And just as it is appointed for man to die once, and after that comes judgment” (Heb.
+โ€œAnd just as it is appointed for man to die once, and after that comes judgmentโ€ (Heb.
 9:27).

 “Then I saw a great white throne and him who was seated on it.
 From his presence earth and sky fled away, and no place was found for them.
 And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire” (Rev. 20:11-15).

-So Jesus is creating the setting for what He’s talking about here.
-“On that day” of judgment where He will reign as judge (Acts 17:31), He says, “ . . many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?”
+So Jesus is creating the setting for what Heโ€™s talking about here. โ€œOn that dayโ€ of judgment where He will reign as judge (Acts 17:31), He says, โ€œ . . many will say to me, โ€˜Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?โ€

-Jesus doesn’t say that this is a select “few” who will say to this to Him, but “many.”
-How do they defend themselves?
-“Lord, Lord, did we not . . .”
-You can hear the tone of surprise in their voices—“Did you see what we did Lord?
+Jesus doesnโ€™t say that this is a select โ€œfewโ€ who will say to this to Him, but โ€œmany.โ€ How do they defend themselves? โ€œLord, Lord, did we not . . .โ€ You can hear the tone of surprise in their voicesโ€”โ€œDid you see what we did Lord?
 Did you forget?
-Did we not . . .”
-They are still saying the same thing as while they were on the earth (‘Lord, Lord’)—that means nothing has changed.
+Did we not . . .โ€ They are still saying the same thing as while they were on the earth (โ€˜Lord, Lordโ€™)โ€”that means nothing has changed.
 They have not been born again, they are still sinners in need of a Savior.

 The very fact that they defend themselves is an indicator that they are not saved.
-Because with Jesus, He’s all the defense you need.
+Because with Jesus, Heโ€™s all the defense you need.
 He took your case to the cross and settled it.
-On the Day of Judgment, all you’ll be able to say is “By grace I was brought to faith!”
-So then, this demonstrates that they were depending on something of their own merit, which they say: “did we not prophesy in your name, and cast out demons in your name, and do many might works in your name?”
-They list off three things to defend themselves.
-There’s no doubt that they did these things, even Satan and his followers can perform miracles.
-Even Judas cast out devils in Mark 3:14-15, and he appeared to be a disciple, but it was shown that he was not.
-They even claim authority behind their deeds: “in your name” is mentioned three times.
+On the Day of Judgment, all youโ€™ll be able to say is โ€œBy grace I was brought to faith!โ€ So then, this demonstrates that they were depending on something of their own merit, which they say: โ€œdid we not prophesy in your name, and cast out demons in your name, and do many might works in your name?โ€ They list off three things to defend themselves.
+Thereโ€™s no doubt that they did these things, even Satan and his followers can perform miracles.
+Even Judas cast out devils in Mark 3:14-15, and he appeared to be a disciple, but it was shown that he was not.ย They even claim authority behind their deeds: โ€œin your nameโ€ is mentioned three times.

-But Jesus isn’t denying that they did indeed do these things—the paramount problem was that these sinners are trusting fully in their own merit—they are defending themselves by pointing to their works.
-And notice the high standard of their works—I can’t remember the last time I prophesied can you?
-I can’t remember any time I ever cast out a demon, can you?
-Those things are things that most people don’t even do or try to do in their lifetimes.
-But I think that’s Jesus’ point here: It doesn’t matter how great your works are, how high they are—they will not even get you near the presence of God.
+But Jesus isnโ€™t denying that they did indeed do these thingsโ€”the paramount problem was that these sinners are trusting fully in their own meritโ€”they are defending themselves by pointing to their works.
+And notice the high standard of their worksโ€”I canโ€™t remember the last time I prophesied can you?
+I canโ€™t remember any time I ever cast out a demon, can you?
+Those things are things that most people donโ€™t even do or try to do in their lifetimes.ย But I think thatโ€™s Jesusโ€™ point here: It doesnโ€™t matter how great your works are, how high they areโ€”they will not even get you near the presence of God.
 What if you plant a church on a foreign mission field?
 Nope.
 What if you lead thousands to Christ?
 Nope.
 What if you give up all you have and serve the poor?
 Nope.

-B. Why Works Won’t Work
+B. Why Works Wonโ€™t Work

-Why wasn’t their works enough (they did “mighty works”)?
-Why aren’t works enough?
+Why wasn’tย their works enough (they did “mighty works”)?
+Why arenโ€™t works enough?

-1. It’s not the way God saves.
-(Jesus reveals later the chief problem was “I never knew you.”)
-It’s not the way God saves, so don’t try to get in that way!
-The only work you need is the work of Jesus Christ on the cross: “Jesus answered them, “This is the work of God, that you believe in him who he has sent” (John 6:29).
-Jesus also tells His hearers in the Sermon on the Mount, that they must have a righteousness that is greater than outside-righteousness: “For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven” (Matt.
+1. Itโ€™s not the way God saves.
+(Jesus reveals later the chief problem was โ€œI never knew you.โ€)ย Itโ€™s not the way God saves, so donโ€™t try to get in that way!
+The only work you need is the work of Jesus Christ on the cross:ย โ€œJesus answered them, โ€œThis is the work of God, that you believe in him who he has sentโ€ (John 6:29).
+Jesus also tells His hearers in the Sermon on the Mount, that they must have a righteousness that is greater than outside-righteousness: โ€œFor I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heavenโ€ (Matt.
 5:20).
-We need His righteousness, and true heart transformation.
-If you’re going to be saved—it must be God’s way, the only way.
+We needย Hisย righteousness, and true heart transformation.ย If youโ€™re going to be savedโ€”it must be Godโ€™s way, the only way.

 2. Good works cannot justify.
 We have sinned against God (Rom.
 3:23), this demands holy punishment and wrath (Rom.
 1:18; 6:23).
 Good deeds cannot satisfy the wrath and demands of a holy God.
 Only a perfect substitute can propitiate God’s wrath, and justify us in God’s sight.
 This substitute was Christ.
-His perfect work in becoming sin for us, and giving us His righteousness in exchange is enough (2 Cor.
+His perfect work in becoming sin for us, and giving us His righteousness in exchange is enoughย (2 Cor.
 5:21).
-Paul writes, “Not that we are sufficient in ourselves to claim anything as coming from us, but our sufficiency is from God” (2 Cor.
+Paul writes,ย โ€œNot that we are sufficient in ourselves to claim anything as coming from us, but our sufficiency is from Godโ€ (2 Cor.
 3:5).
-Again, “I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose” (Gal.
+Again,ย โ€œI do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purposeโ€ (Gal.
 2:21).
-And again, “For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast” (Eph.
+And again, โ€œFor by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boastโ€ (Eph.
 2:8-9).

-3. The spiritual state of man.
-The current threat that is causing fear among peoples of the world is the spread of the fatal virus, Ebola.
-The latest report on the death toll of Ebola is 4,033.¹ But there is a worse spiritual Ebola that has claimed more lives than any other disease in the world.
+3. The spiritual state of man.ย The current threat that is causing fear among peoples of the world is the spread of the fatal virus, Ebola.ย The latest report on the death tollย of Ebola is 4,033.ยนย ย But there is a worse spiritualย Ebola that has claimed more lives than any other disease in the world.
 That disease is sin.
-The Bible says that we are “dead in sins” (Eph.
+The Bible says that weย are โ€œdead in sinsโ€ (Eph.
 2:1).
-If you remain spiritually dead throughout this life, even if good works are done, but nothing changes about your spiritual deadness—then you will go through the second death and be thrown into the lake of fire.
-We must be born again (John 3:3; Titus 3:5).
-God must do a supernatural work in you—replacing your heart with a new one, giving you a desire for Him, and breathing into you spiritual life.
+If you remain spiritually dead throughout this life, even if good works are done, but nothing changes about your spiritual deadnessโ€”then you will go through the second death and be thrown into the lake of fire.
+Weย must be born again (John 3:3; Titus 3:5).
+God must do a supernatural work in youโ€”replacing your heart with a new one, giving you a desire for Him, and breathing into you spiritual life.

 I’ve heard many well-meaning evangelists and preachers use this illustration before: “Salvation happens like this: You are struggling at the top of an ocean, wanting to be rescued, and then God throws you a lifesaver and you grab onto it.”
 But that is a fatal misrepresentation!
-You have already sunk to the bottom of the ocean, and drowned to death—and God must reach down, pull you out of the water, perform spiritual CPR on you and breathe new life into you.
-You were dead in sins.
-You cannot be saved by works because you’re still in a state of spiritual deadness.
+You have already sunk to the bottom of the ocean, and drowned to deathโ€”and God must reach down, pull you out of the water, perform spiritual CPR on you and breathe new life into you.
+You were deadย in sins.
+You cannot be saved by works because youโ€™re still in a state of spiritual deadness.

-On January 1985, there was a large, unmarked and unclaimed suitcase discovered at the customs office at the Los Angeles International Airport.
+Onย January 1985, there was a large, unmarked and unclaimed suitcase discovered at the customs office at the Los Angeles International Airport.
 When U. S. Customs agents opened the suitcase, they found the curled-up body of an unidentified young woman.
 She had been dead for a few days, and as the investigation continued, it was learned that she was the wife of a young Iranian man living in the US.
 She was unable to obtain a visa to enter the US and join her husband so she took matters into her own hands and tried to smuggle herself into the country.
 The officials were surprised that an attempt like this could ever succeed.
 She tried to get in, but it was not only foolish, but fatal.

-And if, by good works, we try to get in to heaven our own way, it will prove not only foolish but fatal—with unquenchable fire waiting at the doorstep of our eternity.
+And if, by good works, we try to get in to heaven our own way, it will prove not only foolish but fatalโ€”with unquenchable fire waiting at the doorstep of our eternity.
 As a Christian, rest in the cross, your case is settled.
-Depend on Christ—that gives you true freedom (Gal.
+Depend on Christโ€”that gives you true freedom (Gal.
 5:1); because you fail too often to depend on your own “goodness” (which is no goodness at all; Rom.
 7:18; 14:23).
-If you are a non-believer, you need to make things right with God—works will never get you to Him.
+If you are a non-believer, you need to make things right with Godโ€”works will never get you to Him.
 Depend completely on Christ.

 III.
 Jesus’ Dreadful Declaration (v.
 23)

-These false believers professed Christ, on the Day of Judgment they defend themselves, and then in response to their confession, Jesus confesses something to them: “And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness” (v.
+These false believers professed Christ, on the Day of Judgment they defend themselves, and then in response to their confession, Jesus confesses something to them: โ€œAnd then will I declare to them, โ€˜I never knew you; depart from me, you workers of lawlessnessโ€ (v.
 23).

-Jesus reveals to them what the fundamental problem was: “I never knew you.”
-Wait a minute.
-Doesn’t God know everything?
+Jesus reveals to them what the fundamental problem was: โ€œI never knew you.โ€ย Wait a minute.
+Doesnโ€™t God know everything?
 Of course He does.
-He’s omniscient.
-The key to understanding what Jesus is saying here comes from the Greek word for “know.”
-It’s ginosko, and it’s used here to describe an intimate knowledge—a relationship knowledge—similar to the intimacy between a husband and wife. . .
-And Jesus is saying that’s what their problem was—there was never a personal relationship.
-They never knew Jesus as their Savior, so He never knew them as His child—God knows who are His: “But God’s firm foundation stands, bearing this seal: “The Lord knows those who are his,” and, “Let everyone who names the name of the Lord depart from iniquity.””
-(2 Tim.
+Heโ€™s omniscient.
+The key to understanding what Jesus is saying here comes from the Greek word for โ€œknow.โ€ Itโ€™s ginosko, and itโ€™s used here to describe an intimate knowledgeโ€”a relationship knowledgeโ€”similar to the intimacy between a husband and wife. . .
+And Jesus is saying thatโ€™s what theirย problem wasโ€”there was never a personal relationship.
+They never knew Jesus as their Savior, so He never knew them as His childโ€”God knows who are His:ย โ€œBut Godโ€™s firm foundation stands, bearing this seal: โ€œThe Lord knows those who are his,โ€ and, โ€œLet everyone who names the name of the Lord depart from iniquity.โ€โ€ (2 Tim.
 2:19).

 They were committed to the power Jesus represented and the status they thought they had, but they had never allowed the will of God and a personal relationship with Jesus Christ to control their actions.

-Jesus also says to them, “depart from me.”
-These are the words no one wants to hear from Christ—but by this time, at the day of judgment—it’s too late.
-This is the final destination of those who are not truly saved—eternal departure from the presence of God.
-The tragic part about it is not that they are surprised about this judgment, the tragic part is not that they cannot see their Christian friends in heaven, the tragic part is not even that they cannot go to heaven—the tragic part is that they will be separated from God forever.
+Jesus also says to them, โ€œdepart from me.โ€ย These are the words no one wants to hear from Christโ€”but by this time, at the day of judgmentโ€”itโ€™s too late.
+This is the final destination of those who are not truly savedโ€”eternal departure from the presence of God.ย The tragic part about it is not that they are surprised about this judgment, the tragic part is not that they cannot see their Christian friends in heaven, the tragic part is not even that they cannot go to heavenโ€”the tragic part is that they will be separated from God forever.

 Jesus tells them their fundamental problem, they never knew Him in a personal relationship.
 He tells them to get away from Him.
-Third, He calls them “workers of lawlessness.”
-They thought they were workers of righteousness by their deeds, but in reality they were workers of lawlessness because their deeds apart from spiritual transformation are of no value, and God takes no delight in them if inner faith is missing.
-Outward acts of righteousness without inner faith is an abomination to the Lord.
-In Isaiah this is depicted vividly: “Bring no more vain offerings; incense is an abomination to me . . .”
-(Isaiah 1:13).
+Third, He calls them “workers of lawlessness.โ€ They thought they were workers of righteousness by their deeds, but in reality they were workers of lawlessness because their deeds apart from spiritual transformation are of no value, and God takes no delight in them if inner faith is missing.ย Outward acts of righteousness without inner faith is an abomination to the Lord.
+In Isaiah this is depicted vividly:ย โ€œBring no more vain offerings; incense is an abomination to me . . .โ€ (Isaiah 1:13).

-These who simply profess faith are those described by Jesus in Matthew 15:8, “This people honors me with their lips, but their heart is far from me.”
-They are those who enter through the wide and broad gate that leads to destruction (Matt.
+These who simply profess faith are those described by Jesus in Matthew 15:8, โ€œThis people honors me with their lips, but their heart is far from me.โ€ย They are those who enter through the wide and broad gate that leads to destruction (Matt.
 7:13-14); They are those who bear bad fruit (Matt.
-7:15-20); They are those who built their house on the sand because they didn’t heed the words of Jesus (Matt.
-7:24-27).
-They are those described by Paul, “They profess to know God, but they deny him by their works.
-They are detestable, disobedient, unfit for any good work” (Titus 1:16).
-They are those who need Christ to save them through a personal relationship.
-Is that you today?
-Do you know Jesus?
-There’s a difference between knowing about Him and knowing Him.
-He wants to have a personal relationship with you, He wants to forgive your sin—just repent and trust the Savior.
+7:15-20); They are those who built their house on the sand because they didnโ€™t heed the words of Jesus (Matt.
+7:24-27).ย They are those described by Paul, โ€œThey profess to know God, but they deny him by their works.
+They are detestable, disobedient, unfit for any good workโ€ (Titus 1:16).
+They are those whoย needย Christ to save them through a personal relationship.
+Is that you today?ย Do you know Jesus?
+Thereโ€™s a difference between knowing about Him and knowing Him.
+He wants to have a personal relationship with you, He wants to forgive your sinโ€”just repent and trust the Savior.

-Conclusion: Charles Waterman
+Conclusion: Charlesย Waterman

-We’ve seen today that there are those who simply profess faith, but will be surprised to find that their works were not enough for salvation—they will on the Day of Judgment finally be separated from God’s eternal presence.
-The good news is that God saves those who come to Him in repentance and faith—there is hope!
+Weโ€™ve seen today that there are those who simply profess faith, but will be surprised to find that their works were not enough for salvationโ€”they will on the Day of Judgment finally be separated from Godโ€™s eternal presence.ย The good news is that God saves those who come to Him in repentance and faithโ€”there is hope!
 God knows your past, He knows what you’ve done, and He is willing to forgive if you’re willing to come to Him.
 Is God drawing you to come to Him?

-From a home with one brother and one sister, Charles Waterman’s urge was to see the country.
+From a home with one brother and one sister, Charles Watermanโ€™s urge was to see the country.
 This took him to hitchhiking on the railroad to California.
 He was influenced by the worldly crowd and gave himself to become an alcoholic.
 Even as such, he worked his way up to become an engineer on the steam locomotive.
-He married Anna, who had a Christian background and did what she could to keep the testimony before him.
-Anna was discouraged at the path her husband followed because it was causing him to miss work on some of his hangovers.
+He married Anna, who had a Christian background and did what she could to keep the testimony before him.ย Anna was discouraged at the path her husband followed because it was causing him to miss work on some of his hangovers.
 So she asked a lady in her town in California to meet with her and help her pray for Charles to be saved.
 His wild life went on for three or more years and one night he became frightened while under the influence and when he finally arrived at home, he told Anna he wanted to be saved.
 She immediately called her friend who came over to their home and they led him to the Lord.
 He begged the Lord for forgiveness and to clean up his life, which the Lord did.

-The happiness that followed caused Anna to write the song Yes, I Know! with these words:
+The happiness that followed caused Anna to write the song Yes, I Know!ย with these words:

 “Come, ye sinners, lost and hopeless,

-Jesus’ blood can make you free;
+Jesusโ€™ blood can make you free;

 For He saved the worst among you,